styromaniac/Rain/README.md

 The script then downloads the HTML of the website and parses it for links to other files on the site, such as images, scripts, and stylesheets.
 It uses a LinkParser class to extract these links and then uses a ThreadPoolExecutor to download each file in parallel.

-Finally, the script saves the downloaded HTML as index.html and updates all the links in the file to point to the local copies of the files.
+Finally, the script saves the downloaded HTML as index.html and updates all the relative links in the file to point to the local copies of the files.
+External dependencies such as those loaded from CDNs are not downloaded to local copies.

 The script uses the following Python modules: